tronprotocol/pm/TRON Core Devs Meetings/Meeting 70.md

     The other problem is drift: one place gets changed and another is forgotten.
 While going through the code, I found drift already present — a few endpoints had been removed from the default and solidity services but were still reachable on PBFT.
 This cleanup disables those as well.
 It will be noted in the release notes, but since PBFT isn't enabled on Mainnet, the impact on integrators is limited.

-    The solution is to add an HTTP filter, `WalletCursorFilter`, with one subclass each for solidity and PBFT, attach it to the four service classes, and let the filter set the cursor uniformly.
+    The solution is to add an HTTP filter, `WalletCursorFilter`, with one subclass each for solidity and PBFT, attach it to the four service classes, and have the filter set the cursor in one place.
 That removes the need to wrap each servlet, keeps the logic exactly equivalent to before, and means no more extra servlet classes.
 Another improvement is a new `@HttpApi` annotation: when adding an API, you only declare in the annotation which HTTP services it supports.
 Previously, without the annotation, the endpoint had to be registered explicitly with its path in all four service classes — four times — and missing one meant the API was unreachable there.

     After this change, each service class is much cleaner.
-A new endpoint only needs to declare its supported services in one place, and the value lives in one place, so there's no more drift.
+A new endpoint only needs to declare its supported services in one place, and that value is defined in one place, so there's no more drift.

     At the protocol level, there are two differences from before, both only affecting PBFT.
 First, the five shielded-transaction endpoints `GetMerkleTreeVoucherInfo`, `ScanAndMarkNoteByIvk`, `ScanNoteByIvk`, `ScanNoteByOvk`, and `IsSpend`, which were already blocked on solidity and the FullNode default service, are now removed from PBFT as well.
 Second, two endpoints previously available only on solidity and FullNode, `getpaginatednowwitnesslist` and `gettransactioninfobyblocknum`, will now be supported on PBFT too.
 Both are very general queries, and there's no reason to leave them out on PBFT specifically.
 This makes the code more uniform, and it also stays consistent with the gRPC approach coming up next, where these two endpoints will show up on PBFT after the change as well.
 The PR will be submitted next week, with the implementation details available there.
 Close to 100 files have been deleted so far.